vault27/Foundation/paloalto.md

 - You can enable both types of protection mechanisms in a single DoS Protection profile
 - Threshold settings for the synchronize (SYN), UDP, and Internet Control Message Protocol (ICMP) floods; enables resource protection; and defines the maximum number of concurrent connections.
 After configuring the DoS Protection profile, you attach it to a DoS policy rule

-Global Packet Buffer Protection—The firewall monitors sessions from all of the zones (regardless of whether Packet Buffer Protection is enabled in a zone) and how those sessions utilize the packet buffer.
+Global Packet Buffer Protection — The firewall monitors sessions from all of the zones (regardless of whether Packet Buffer Protection is enabled in a zone) and how those sessions utilize the packet buffer.
 You must configure Packet Buffer Protection globally (Device > Setup > Session Settings) to protect the firewall and to enable it on individual zones.
 When packet buffer consumption reaches the configured Activate percentage, the firewall uses Random Early Drop (RED) to drop packets from the offending sessions (the firewall doesn’t drop complete sessions at the global level)

-Per-Zone Packet Buffer Protection—Enable Packet Buffer Protection on each zone (Network > Zones) to layer in a second level of protection.
+Per-Zone Packet Buffer Protection — Enable Packet Buffer Protection on each zone (Network > Zones) to layer in a second level of protection.
 When packet buffer consumption crosses the Activate threshold and global protection begins to apply RED to session traffic, the Block Hold Time timer starts.
 The Block Hold Time is the amount of time in seconds that the offending session can continue before the firewall blocks the entire session.
 The offending session remains blocked until the Block Duration time expires

 ## Sessions